iotaledger/streams/documentation/docs/libraries/rust/examples.md

 ---
 # Examples

-A list of example implementations can be found in the [stream examples](https://github.com/iotaledger/streams-examples).
+You can find a list of example implementations in the [stream examples](https://github.com/iotaledger/streams-examples).

 Additionally, there are a couple of local examples present in our [develop examples](https://github.com/iotaledger/streams/tree/develop/examples).
 To run these examples, update the `.env` file with the node url you would like to use, and run the command: